 You can check the status of your claim or communicate with the ministry by using the link in the acknowledgement notice email.
 This link takes you to the summary page.

-Note: If your claim has been deemed a Third Party Claim, contact the contractor or representative from the ministry that were shared with you the correspondence from the ministry.
+Note: If your claim has been deemed a Third Party Claim, please refer to the contact information the ministry shared with you.

 How to Appeal a Denied Claim